AncientAzem/IntroToStripe/public/part2.md

 # Who am I?

 Hey there!
-My name is Brenden Reeves and I'm a Fullstack Developer here locally.
+My name is Colin Lowel and I'm a Fullstack Developer here locally.

-I specialize in API and Frontend Web Dev using Firebase's tooling for authentication, database hosting, and cloud messaging.
+I specialize in .NET Web API and Front-end Web Development using Firebase's tooling for authentication, database hosting, and cloud messaging.

 ---